TeamFarcrothu/FarcrothuTheGame/README.md

 Till next project defence:

-- move lists with enemy, asteroids and all other static lists to GameEngine
+- move lists with enemy, asteroids and all other static lists to GameEngine - done
-- instead of cleaning lists with present enemies, asteroids, bullets and etc. after they are dead or out of screen, set their vertical position at 0 to -300
+- instead of cleaning lists with present enemies, asteroids, bullets and etc. after they are dead or out of screen, set their vertical position at 0 to -300 - maybe not needed?
 - add more types of enemy ships/bosses
-- add collectable items
+- add collectable items - done

 Other things to do: